-Repairs are performed on tears near the outer 1/3 of the meniscus where a good blood supply exists, or on large tears that would require a near-total resection.
-The torn portion of the meniscus is repaired by using either sutures or absorbable fixation devices.
-These devices include arrows, barbs, staples, or tacks that join the torn edges of the meniscus so they can heal.
+Repairs are performed on tear near the outer third of the Meniscus where a good blood supply exist, or on large tears that would require a near total resection.
+The torn portion of the Meniscus is repaired by using either plain suture or Suture along with bioinert devices which help to keep the torn edges together with very minimally invasive technique.

 Three different kinds of surgical techniques are used to repair the meniscus

-Post surgery you are not allowed to move your knee for 2-3 weeks.
-A long knee brace is given for immobilization.
-Physio should begin immediately after surgery which includes.
+Post surgery patient is not allowed to put weight on the operated leg for 2 to 3 weeks.
+A long leg brace is given for immobilisation.
+Physio should begin immediately after surgery which includes

-Meniscal repair should be considered in young patients to improve the functional recovery of the knee joint, if the meniscus is repairable.
+Meniscus repair should be considered in a young patient to improve the functional recovery of the knee joint if the Meniscus is repairable.